Answers to the most common questions about Disney World parking, such as “Is there free Disney parking?” and “What is

 - Parking is free at the Disney World water parks: Typhoon Lagoon and Blizzard Beach.

-You can sometimes park for free at Disney World resort hotels for up to three hours (more on this later).
+- You can almost always park for free at Disney World resort hotels for up to three hours (more on this later).

-Here is the current Disney World parking cost at the theme parks:
+Here is the current Disney World parking cost at the theme parks for 2019:

 - $30 per day – standard parking for a car or motorcycle